daflecardoso/GithubRepositories/README.md

 2 - command + 6

-3 - right click on GihubRepositoriesUITests and Run GihubRepositoriesUITests
+3 - right click on GithubRepositoriesUITests and Run GithubRepositoriesUITests